BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ### Duplicated mesh method

-Note that this method assumes that the mesh is **not** solidified/extruded to create faces on the inside.
+> Note that this method assumes that the mesh is **not** solidified/extruded to create faces on the inside.
 You do not want to create a solidified cloth mesh.
 It should always be a plane.
+{.is-warning}

 If your mesh looks like the cape shown in the image below and has normals facing outwards on both sides of the mesh, when you duplicate the mesh you'll have to make sure only **one side** of faces are selected.